William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 West of Sutton Oak Road is Kingstanding Wood, a plantation laid out after the enclosure of Perry Barr Common and Sutton Chase between 1814 and 1824.

-The extensive housing estates of Kingstanding were built after 1928 on land previously under the control of Perry Barr District Council.
+The extensive housing estates of Kingstanding had been planned before the First world war but were built only after 1928 on land previously under the control of Perry Barr District Council.
 The estate is centred on the junction of Kingstanding Road and Kings Road.

 At the time the Kettlehouse estate with over 4000 houses was the biggest municipal housing project in Europe.
 Warren Farm and Kingsvale Farm were also bought for housing bringing the total up to some 6700 houses.